fenrus75/csum_partial/README.md

 instruction to be completed.
 Or in other words, in reality the CPU will not execute 4, but only 1 instruction each cycle.
 The critical chain is 9 instructions long (not counting the mov instruction).
-The "add" and "adc" instructions have a latency of 1 clock cycle, while the "shr" instruction has a latency of TBD cycles.
-This means that any implementation that uses this chain has an lower bound of 10 cycles.
+The "add" and "adc" instructions have a latency of 1 clock cycle, while the "shr" instruction with an immediate also has a latency of 1 cycle cycles.
+This means that any implementation that uses this chain has an lower bound of 9 cycles.

-Since our measured performance was TBD cycles, it means that there really isn't any more blood to squeeze out of this stone.
+Since our measured performance was 9.1 cycles, which includes the various setup and loop overheads... it means that there really isn't any more blood to squeeze out of this stone.

 Or is there,..